isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion12">
     <label for="accordion12"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How can I tell if the SMS sent is a real voucher link?</span></label>
     <div>
       <p>The SMS is identifiable by the sender named “RedeemSG”.
-Please also check that your unique voucher link starts with the following prefix https://voucher.redeem.gov.sg.
-Do not trust vouchers starting with other prefixes. .</p>
+Please also check that your unique voucher links for both CDC Vouchers 2021 and CDC Vouchers 2022 start with the following prefix https://voucher.redeem.gov.sg.
+Do not trust vouchers starting with other prefixes. </p>

 <p><img src="/images/residents/redeem_voucher.png" alt="Sample Redeemed Voucher SMS" style="width:169px !important;height:170px !important;" />
 	</p>